logo

 b.
 The Advocate for Science

-His most recent media appearances include The Universe on the History Channel, Time on BBC, where he underwent an extraordinary exploration of time, and Vision of the Future on BBC, where he looked at both present-day and future-oriented science.
+His most recent media appearances include The Universe on the History Channel, Time on BBC, where he underwent an extraordinary exploration of time, and Vision of the Future on BBC, where he looked at present-day and future-oriented science.

 III - Michio Kaku and his path to success